danielasakpa/Manga_Website/README.md

 ## Explore Proxy Server

-Explore the [Proxy Server repository](https://github.com/danielasakpa/MangaDex-Proxy-Server) to understand the custom proxy server's inner workings and contribute to its development.
+Explore the [Proxy Server repository](https://github.com/danielasakpa/proxy-server) to understand the custom proxy server's inner workings and contribute to its development.

-## Explore Auth Server
+## Explore Manga Server

-Explore the [Auth Server repository](https://github.com/danielasakpa/Auth-Server) for insights into the user authentication and data management server and contribute to its enhancement.
+Explore the [Manga Server repository](https://github.com/danielasakpa/manga-server) for insights into the user authentication and data management server and contribute to its enhancement.

 ## Contributing